ssone95/ChromaDB.Client/README.md

 # ChromaDB.Client

-_ChromaDB.Client_ is a C# cross-platform library for communication with Chroma vector database.
-Chroma is the AI-native open-source vector database.
-Chroma makes it easy to build LLM apps by making knowledge, facts, and skills pluggable for LLMs.

-With _ChromaDB.Client_, you can easily connect to a Chroma instance, create and manage collections, perform CRUD operations on the data in the collections, and execute other available operations such as nearest neighbor search and filtering.
+_ChromaDB.Client_ is a .NET SDK that offers a seamless connection to the Chroma database.
+It allows creating and managing collections, performing CRUD operations, and executing nearest neighbor search and filtering.

 ## Example